 Pisac is a very safe eclectic little town where native Peruvians, hippies and expats from a wide variety of countries enjoy the beauty and simplicity Peruvian living.

-- Weekly Peruvian cooking classes
+- Participate in a Peruvian cooking classes

 - City bus tour